pauljohnston2025/breadcrumb-mobile/manual.md

+# Prerequisites

+The [garmin connect app](https://play.google.com/store/apps/details?id=com.garmin.android.apps.connectmobile&hl=en_AU) must be installed to send routes to your device or configure the device settings.
+The tile server can be used without installing garmin connect.
+A warning will be show on the device selection screen, and a prompt when you open the app if garmin connect is not installed or up to date.

 # Adding A Gpx Route To The Watch

 From Google Maps - You can create some directions and the click 'Share Directions'.
 The breadcrumb app should be listed as an app that you can share the directions too.
 Sometimes it is hidden under multiple 'more' buttons.